-As old car park at imminent risk of erosion, new car park developed.
+Key Details: Community car park and Beach Access Ramp Designed to be rolled back as cliff erodes Ramp cut into cliff, no permanent materials used Car park materials can be moved/retreated when necessary Details: As old car park at imminent risk of erosion, new car park developed.
 No permanent materials used in new car park, designed to be taken up as and when it becomes necessary.
 Ramp cut into cliff, as ramp erodes away, new ramp is cut into cliff.

-The application was for the relocation of the existing community car park and a Beach Access Ramp, which was designed to be rolled back as the cliff erodes.
+Lessons Learned: The infrastructure needed to be in the risk zone, if planning in the future, consider including longer term relocated access point/rollback location for the car park site in the original application to enable this to be clear and in place when it is required in the future.